digital-asset/daml-finance/docs/source/packages/core-implementations.rst

     - :ref:`Rule.Replacement <module-daml-finance-lifecycle-rule-replacement-6984>`: Rule contract that defines the replacement of units of an instrument with a basket of other instruments (e.g. stock merger)
     - :ref:`Event.Distribution <module-daml-finance-lifecycle-event-distribution-17302>`: Event contract for the distribution of units of an instrument for each unit of a target instrument (e.g. share or cash dividends)
     - :ref:`Event.Replacement <module-daml-finance-lifecycle-event-replacement-51859>`: Event contract for the replacement of units of an instrument with a basket of other instruments (e.g. stock merger)
-    - :ref:`Event.DateClock <module-daml-finance-lifecycle-event-dateclock-57483>`: Event signalling the update of a clock.
-This can trigger the execution of lifecycle rules for some instruments

     Check out the :doc:`Lifecycling tutorial <../tutorials/getting-started/lifecycling>` for a description on how lifecycling works in practice, including how to ``Claim`` an ``Effect``.
     There is also the tutorial :doc:`How to implement a Contingent Claims-based instrument <../tutorials/instrument-modeling/contingent-claims-instrument>`, which describes how create an ``Effect``.